 I can also create and store an encryption key, and use it to encrypt and decrypt data.
 Encrypted-at-rest data storage is this simple:

 # This app has an encryption key named 'my_key': @anvil.server.callable def save_secret_data(new_text): encrypted_text = anvil.secrets.encrypt_with_key('my_key', new_text) app_tables.secret_data.add_row(text=encrypted_text)

 Watch our video tutorial here, or read our API documentation :

 App Secrets are encrypted, and stored with the source code for your Anvil app.
 Secrets and keys are encrypted with a key unique to that application – making the encrypted value useless outside that app.

-All encryption is performed with high quality, industry-standard encryption schemes that avoid the pitfalls of using low-level cryptographic libraries.
+All encryption is performed with AES-GCM, a high quality, industry-standard encryption scheme that avoids the pitfalls of using low-level cryptographic libraries.
 For more details, see our documentation .